-Associate Professor and Chair, Department of Psychology
+Associate Professor and Chair of Psychology

 Christopher Ferguson holds a Ph.D. in clinical psychology from the University of Central Florida.
 He has clinical experience particularly in working with offender and juvenile justice populations as well as conducting evaluations for child protective services.
 His research interests include examining the effects of media on behavior, such as video game violence, thin-ideal media or advertising effects.
 In 2013 he was awarded a Distinguished Early Career Professional Award from Division 46 (media psychology and technology) of the American Psychological Association.
 In addition to his academic work he has published a historical mystery novel entitled Suicide Kings.
 He lives in Winter Springs with his wife and young son.

-- Ph.D., University of Central Florida
+- Ph.D., clinical psychology, University of Central Florida

-- M.S., Florida International University
+- M.S., developmental psychology, Florida International University

 - B.A., psychology, Stetson University